Operational Guidelines: Domiciliary Care Allowance

 Absences from the state

-The allowance is not payable in respect of any periods that the child is living outside the state, unless in respect of short term/holiday absences as provided for by the relevant legislation.
+The allowance is not payable in respect of any periods that you or your child are living outside the state, unless in respect of short term/holiday absences as provided for by the relevant legislation.

 Carer’s Support Grant